 - It is your responsibility to ensure that you have the correct visa type and appropriate ‘leave to remain’ (immigration status) in the UK.
 In the event that we find that you do not have appropriate leave to remain, we will terminate your course immediately.
 In this case, tuition and registration fees are non-refundable.

-- Please note that for students applying for a Study Visa, we send original letters of acceptance by post and other details including accommodation by e-mail.
+- Please note that for students applying for a visa, we send original letters of acceptance and other details including accommodation by e-mail.

 - We are unable to send any acceptance letters until full fees have been paid.
 In case of visa refusal, we will refund all fees apart from registration fees and any courier fees.

-- Our TIS Partner Hotel may be booked from Saturday/Sunday to Saturday/Sunday.
-If you wish to arrive/depart on a different day please check with the school, as availability may be limited.
-If you arrive on a Saturday and leave on a Sunday, you will be charged for the extra night (calculated pro-rata).
+- Our Partner Hotel may be booked from Sunday to Saturday.
+If you wish to arrive/depart on a different day please check with the school as availability may be limited and you will be charged for the extra night/s (calculated pro rata).

 - Our self-catering apartments may only be booked Saturday to Saturday or Sunday to Sunday.
 If you wish to arrive or depart on a different day you must book hotel accommodation for the extra nights.